islisp-dev/iris/README.md

 As you know, Common Lisp is standardized by ANSI in 1994.
 Iris is a interpreter of ISLisp implemented with golang.

-Iris has webpage which has the online REPL. [islisp.js.org](islisp.js.org)
+Iris has the webpage and the online REPL. [islisp.js.org](islisp.js.org)

 ## Usage